Christian Smith with Kyle Longest, Jonathan Hill and

 unscrupulous black leaders, and the inability of African Americans to

-Emerson and Smith write, are not so much actively racist as committed to a
+Evangelicals, Emerson and Smith write, are not so much actively racist as

-free will, and personal relationships makes invisible the pervasive
+emphasis on individualism, free will, and personal relationships makes

-injustice that perpetuates inequality between the races.
-Most racial
+invisible the pervasive injustice that perpetuates inequality between the

-problems, they told the authors, can be solved by the repentance and
+races.
+Most racial problems, they told the authors, can be solved by

-conversion of the sinful individuals at fault.
-Combining a substantial body
+the repentance and conversion of the sinful individuals at fault.
+Combining

-of evidence with sophisticated analysis and interpretation, Emerson and
+a substantial body of evidence with sophisticated analysis and interpretation,

-Smith throw sharp light on the oldest American dilemma.
-Despite the
+Emerson and Smith throw sharp light on the oldest American dilemma.

-best intentions of evangelical leaders and some positive trends, the
+Despite the best intentions of evangelical leaders and some positive

-authors conclude that real racial reconciliation remains far over the
+trends, the authors conclude that real racial reconciliation remains far

 Christian Smith with Michael Emerson,